thma/PolysemyCleanArchitecture/README.md

 ```

 The application assembly also features a function to load a `Config` instance.
 Typically, this would involve loading
-a YAML file or reading command line arguments.
-We take a short cut here and just provide a static instance:
+a configuration file or reading command line arguments.
+We take a shortcut here and just provide a static instance:

 ```haskell
 -- | load application config.
 In real life, this would load a config file or read commandline args.